REVENUE CYCLE MANAGEMENT

 - Insist on a top-to-bottom operational review, including an analysis of billing systems, billing practices, staffing methodologies, staffing levels, and comprehensive accounts receivable analysis: This should be the first point of call in improving revenue cycle performances.
 Interview all management personnel within the business office and all staff members during the fact-finding effort.

 - Communicate your vision and set goals for everyone: Be sure you spend considerable time educating the staff on what expectations will be like after the implementation.
-Make them part of the process by keeping them informed every step of the way because people are more wary of what they do not know than what they do know.
+Make them part of the process by keeping them informed every step of the way because people are warier of what they do not know than what they do know.

 - Reduce denials: Another main area in any turnaround program should be the implementation of an effective denial management program.
 Many health care financial managers do not have a good working understanding as to the reasons for their payment denials.
 There is every need to have a specific policy and procedures surrounding the handling of pre-certification and authorization denials.
 More significantly, a monitoring team, process, and system will be required to track the causes on an ongoing basis and continually take steps to eliminate them.

-- Eliminate all billing backlogs: Identify those accounts within the accounts receivables that have very low probability of collection.
+- Eliminate all billing backlogs: Identify those accounts within the accounts receivables that have a very low probability of collection.
 If you believe that adequate internal resources are, or can be made available, organize the accounts to be worked in descending balanced order, offer overtime if needed, and implement a concentrated follow-up effort.

 Finally, finding solutions to a troubled medical revenue cycle is no easy feat.
 Practices first need to determine precisely what is wrong with their revenue cycle and then have a road map that will achieve the necessary changes while maintaining cash flow in the interim.
-Whichever method you decide to apply during account receivable turnaround attempt, remember that proper planning and allocating the right resources to produce maximum performance are paramount.
+Whichever method you decide to apply during the account receivable turnaround attempt, remember that proper planning and allocating the right resources to produce maximum performance are paramount.